Tuesday, September 2, 2014

 Prof. Warland is power-pointing one of his objects.

-Somehow one important object from the ninth century, a portable altar, survived in Freiburg.
-An exhibition: Unterwegs in der Zeit Karls des Großen (On the road during the times of Charlemagne), will open in Freiburg on September 20 and show as highlight the Adelhauser Tragaltar.
-Portable altars were part of the baggage of high secular and church dignitaries and used as sacred places to celebrate the Eucharist on the road.
+Somehow, one important object from the ninth century, a portable altar, survived in Freiburg.
+An exhibition: Unterwegs in der Zeit Karls des Großen (On the road during the times of Charlemagne) will open in Freiburg on September 20 and will, as a highlight, show the Adelhauser Tragaltar.

 The Adelhauser Tragealtar (©Augustinermuseum/A. Kilian)